© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castle Acre Priory is a scheduled monument protected by Historic England under reference 1015870.
 View the official record →

-Castle Acre Priory is a Cluniac monastery founded in the early twelfth century by William de Warenne and his wife, established as a cell of the French monastery of Cluny.
+Castle Acre Priory is a Cluniac monastery founded in the late eleventh century by William de Warenne, a prominent Norman baron, within the precincts of his earlier castle at Castle Acre in Norfolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015870.

 Castle Acre Priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015870.